1. What is 600, or 600 Million?

 - 600 is a recently founded, IRS registered non-profit organization.

 - 600 was started by Alex Pacheco, who also co-founded PETA in 1980.

 - Alex served as the Chairman of PETA for 20 years before leaving.

-- 600 is based in Florida, all volunteer and in need your help!
+- 600 is based in Florida, volunteer run and needs your help!